transientskp/tkp/documentation/userref/structure/stages/extraction.rst

 * The significance of the detection (that is, the ratio of the peak flux value to the RMS map at that point).

+After the blind extraction has been performed, the list of source measurements is stored in the database.

 The following parameters may be configured in the :ref:`job configuration file
 <job_params_cfg>`: